Plastic Molding Part Design

 - Minimize coring.
 When cores are used they should be easy to withdraw.

-- Avoid internal and external undercuts; they make withdrawal of parts difficult and require considerably more expensive molds.
+- Avoid internal and external undercuts; they make removal of parts difficult and require considerably more expensive molds.

 - Provide ample fillets on inside comers, and avoid sharp external edges and comers except at the parting line of the die.